0ArchLinux0/0archlinux0.github.com/README.md

 ### Running Local Server

-You may want to preview the site contents before publishing, so just run it by:
+You may want to pReview the site contents before publishing, so just run it by:

 ```console
 $ bundle exec jekyll s